Direct solution to constrained tropical optimization problems with application to project scheduling: Application to project scheduling

+It is not difficult to see that this problem can be represented and solved within the framework of linear programming, which generally offers algorithmic solutions rather than a direct complete solution in an explicit form.

+To obtain a direct solution, we place the problem in the context of tropical mathematics.
 Considering that the problem is formulated only in terms of the operations of maximum, ordinary addition, and additive inversion, we can rewrite it in the setting of the semifield $\mathbb{R}_{\max,+}$ as follows: